When Must Soldiers Disobey Direct Orders? A Biblical, Talmudic, Midrashic Analysis of An All Too Contemporary Question

 - The American Law Institute: Model Penal Code, Military Orders (2.10):

-It is an affirmative defense that the actor, in engaging in the conduct charged to constitute an offense, does no more than execute an order of his superior in the armed forces which he does not know to be unlawful.
+It is an affirmative defense that the actor, in engaging in the conduct charged to constitute an offense, does no more than executing an order of his superior in the armed forces which he does not know to be unlawful.